uoftgasa/uoftgasa.github.io/markdown/index.md

 If the [AC](#athletic-centre) is the gymiest gym, Robarts is the librariest library.
 It is a massive space for reference material, and a reasonably quiet space to study (outside of undergraduate exam periods).
 Books may be borrowed with your TCard.

 - Contains
-	- Stacks (floors 9-13) - requires your TCard to access
+	- Stacks (floors 9-13) - your TCard is required to enter
 	- [Cafetaria](https://ueat.utoronto.ca/robarts-cafeteria/)
 	- Multi-Faith space